LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Stronvan Quatre.md

 - **Resolute Avenger**
 	- Whenever the Paladin's allies are reduced to 0 hit points or are killed in combat, the Paladin gains a cumulative +1 bonus to attack and damage rolls against the enemy responsible for their allies' demise.
 This bonus resets to +0 if the Paladin fails to successfully attack the enemy.
 This ability reflects the Paladin's unwavering determination to avenge fallen comrades and protect their allies.

+Corrupted Touch: Starting at 2nd level, you can use your action to touch a creature and channel your corrupted energies.
+The target must make a Constitution saving throw against your spell save DC or suffer necrotic damage equal to your Charisma modifier + your Paladin level.
+Additionally, the target's maximum hit points are reduced by the amount of damage dealt until it finishes a long rest.

+Malevolent Healing: Starting at 6th level, you can use Corrupted Touch to restore your own hit points.
+When you use this feature on yourself, you regain hit points equal to twice the amount of necrotic damage dealt.

+Cursed Purge: Starting at 11th level, when you use Corrupted Touch, you have the option to expend one of your spell slots to amplify its effects.
+The target must make a Constitution saving throw with disadvantage against your spell save DC.
+On a failed save, the target suffers additional necrotic damage equal to the level of the expended spell slot.

+Aura of Affliction: At 15th level, your malevolent influence permeates your surroundings.
+The range of your Corrupted Touch feature increases to 10 feet.
+Additionally, hostile creatures that start their turn within this range suffer necrotic damage equal to your Charisma modifier.

+Twisted Redemption: At 20th level, your ability to corrupt and twist reaches its peak.
+Once per long rest, you can use Corrupted Touch on a fallen creature to return it to life as a vile undead servant.
+The creature becomes a loyal, mindless servant under your control, acting on your commands until destroyed.